SATURDAY, OCT 22

 Total runtime: 1hr 35min

-5 PM - RICOCHET (1hr 16min), followed by Q&A with Matt Gonzales, Chief Attorney of the Public Defender Office in San Francisco
+5 PM - RICOCHET (1hr 16min), followed by Q&A with Matt Gonzalez, Chief Attorney of the Public Defender Office in San Francisco; moderated by Sarah Minion of Vera Institute's "In Our Backyards" initiative

 When a young woman is shot by an undocumented immigrant on Pier 14 in San Francisco, it ignites a political & media furor that culminates in Donald Trump’s election as President of the United States.
 In the eye of this fierce storm, the Public Defender Office fights to reveal the truth.